Renzo's rule revisited: A statistical study of galaxies' baryon - dark matter coupling: Discussion

+Throughout our analysis, we have also assumed that all stellar orbits are circular in galaxies.
+This is a simplification of the true physics involved -- it is likely that non-circular motion, e.g., in barred galaxies, can generate RC fluctuations that do not accurately represent true features in the underlying gravitational field (see \citealt{Milgrom_2008} for a more detailed discussion).
+That said, by comparing to \LCDM/ hydrodynamical simulations, \cite{Santos_Santos_2015} points out that most RCs should not be significantly altered by assuming a spherical potential and considering the average mass of spherical shells.
+Indeed, in most stable, late-type galaxies, such as those contained in the SPARC database, non-circular motions only manifest as velocity dispersions, rather than significant asymmetries across the disc.
+Thus, our analysis remains a useful first step towards understanding the physics of small-scale galaxy features.

+Based on the methods presented, improvements can still be made in the future without the use of sophisticated modelling or simulations.
 A common problem in present data is the strongly correlated errors from uncertainties in galaxy parameters, such as distances, inclinations and mass-to-light ratios.
 This makes it difficult to identify features in RCs, especially in \Vbar/, as is clear from our analyses on SPARC galaxies.
 To tackle this, it may be necessary to develop new algorithms to extract RCs with more precise uncertainty quantification, including \HI{} surface densities, velocities and correlations between the various galaxy parameters.
 This new algorithm should also contain flexible enough models to accurately extract features in both the surface densities and RCs.
 Moreover, part of the uncertainties in present data originate from the averaging of approaching and receding sides of each galaxy -- indeed, as discussed previously, this is likely responsible for the difference between the RCs extracted by \cite{Sanders_2007} and \cite{Gentile_2010}.
 It would be beneficial for future compilations to provide the two sides separately as two sets of RCs, such that our methodology can be applied independently to the better-controlled, and possibly more abundant features.

 Alternatively, the problem can also be tackled by modifying Algorithm~\ref{alg:ft_id}, where instead of treating each data point separately, we evaluate segments of the normalized residual using alternative metrics such as the Mahalanobis distance \citep{Mahalanobis}; this takes into account the covariance of uncertainties, which in turn can be estimated using existing Monte-Carlo realizations from the generation of \Vmond/ and \Vcdm/.
 Note that the covariance structure can vary significantly between different galaxies, and even between different RC components within the same galaxy -- indeed, when using Mahalanobis distances, this variability makes it difficult to define a consistent threshold (analogous to $T$ in Algorithm~\ref{alg:ft_id}) for systematic feature identification, even when allowing separate thresholds for \Vbar/ and \Vobs/.
 To address this, one may need to modify the covariance matrices, e.g., by adding small diagonal terms or assuming a minimum uncertainty at each data point, such that a uniform threshold can be applied across more comparable covariances.
 Of course, to further improve the reliability and accuracy of the algorithm (and related components like the GPR), one could always employ advanced machine learning techniques, such as those frequently used in high energy physics (e.g., for a potentially suitable Python-based algorithm, see \citealt{pyBumpHunter}).